usegalaxy-eu/ansible-update-hosts/README.md

 # ansible-update-hosts
-Ansible role to update computing nodes list
+Ansible role to update computing nodes list in a HTCondor managed cluster